prisma/pulse-railway-pg-config/README.md

 This project is used to configure a Postgres database on [railway.app](https://railway.app) to be used with [Prisma Pulse](https://prisma.io/pulse).
 This enables you to quickly set up a database without having to do any configuration.
 Click the `Deploy on Railway` button above to get started.

-> Pulse is currently in Early Access.
-Please sign up [here](https://prisma.io/pulse) or join our [Discord](https://pris.ly/discord) and reach out to a Developer Advocate.

 ## Once the template is deployed

 ### Get your database connection string and delete the service